cdqp/anyloop/doc/conf.md

    signal;
 3. a device to apply the correction signal stored in the pipeline state.

-Devices 1, 2, and 3 above would then be processed in order indefinitely until anyloop was interrupted.
+Devices 1, 2, and 3 above would then proc in order indefinitely until anyloop was interrupted.

 See [devices.md](devices.md) for further documentation on how devices work.